sola-st/wasm-r3/README.md

-# Wasm-R3: Record-Reduce-Replay for Realistic and Standalone  WebAssembly Benchmarks
+# Wasm-R3: Record and Replay for WebAssembly

-Wasm-R3 is a record and replay framework that enables generation of standalone WebAssembly Benchmarks.
+This repository contains latest code for Wasm-R3, a record and replay technique for WebAssembly.

+For the artifacts of the exact version used for the evaluation of the papers, please refer to the [Artifacts](#artifacts) section.

-## Building the tool
+## Building the toolchain

-We recommend you consult the [wasm-r3.yml](.github/workflows/wasm-r3.yml) workflow file to see the most up-to-date way to build and run the tool.
+We recommend you use [Visual Studio Code Dev Container](.devcontainer) to build Wasm-R3.

-Pre-built docker images are also provided at [doehyunbaek1/wasm-r3](https://hub.docker.com/repository/docker/doehyunbaek1/wasm-r3/), but they are not always updated following the main branch.

-As one of the authors regularly run Wasm-R3 on his Arm Mac machine, we are confident Wasm-R3 works well across Linux and Mac.

-If you have any problems, please post Github Issue.

-## Running
+## Running the toolchain
 ```
 npm start <url>
 ```